askui/askui/docs/docs/general/01-Getting Started/Installing AskUI/getting-started.md

 pagination_next: general/Getting Started/write-your-first-instruction
 ---

-# Install AskUI on Windows
+# AskUI on Windows

 ## Prerequisites

+Check if you have the following requirements, before you start the process.
-- An active AskUI account.
-Register for a free trial [here](https://xa5a040gvfz.typeform.com/to/IHdr0qY5).
+- You need an AskUI account.
+Don't have one?
+Register for a free trial [here](https://xa5a040gvfz.typeform.com/to/IHdr0qY5)!
-- A text editor/IDE.
+- Make sure you have Administrator privileges on the computer, where you want to use AskUI.
+- Consider using an IDE.
 We recommend [Visual Studio Code](https://code.visualstudio.com/).
-- Administrator privileges on the computer, where you want to use AskUI.

 ## Setup